 A further description of our responsibilities for the audit of the financial statements is located on the Financial Reporting Council's website at www.frc.org.uk/auditorsresponsibilities.
 This description forms part of our auditor's report.

-Report on the Council's arrangements for securing economy, efficiency and effectiveness in the use of resources and effectiveness in its use of resources for the year ended 31 March 2022.
+Report on the Council's arrangements for securing economy, efficiency and effectiveness in the use of resources

 Matter on which we are required to report by exception